xahidbuffon/RoboChatGest/README.md

 |:--------------------|:----------------|:----------------|:----------------
 | ![det-24](/test_data/res/r1.jpg) | ![det-24](/test_data/res/r3.jpg)     | ![det-25](/test_data/res/r7.jpg) |   ![det-26](/test_data/res/r11.jpg) |

 Details about the hand gestures-to-instruction mapping can be found in the paper.
-A simple Finite-State Machine (FSM) is used for implementing the mapping rules, which we keep changing based on various application requirements (see [instructionGenerator.py](/libs/instructionGenerator.py) for details).
-We also use a different FSM for menue selection, i.e., for switching between (five) menue options in the Aqua robot (see [menueSelector.py](/libs/menueSelector.py) for details); to select a menue, the {left-hand, right-hand} gesture tokens are: {ok, ok}, {menue #, menue #}.
+A simple Finite-State Machine (FSM) is used for implementing the mapping rules, which is modified based on various application requirements (see [instructionGenerator.py](/libs/instructionGenerator.py) for details).
+We also use a different FSM for menu selection, i.e., for switching between (five) menu3 options in the Aqua robot (see [menueSelector.py](/libs/menueSelector.py) for details); to select a menu, the {left-hand, right-hand} gesture tokens are: {ok, ok}, {menu #, menu #}.
 For example:

 | Menue mode | Token: SELECT MENUE | Token: SELECT MENUE | Token: SELECT MENUE 3 |
 |:--------------------|:----------------|:----------------|:----------------